djavan-bertrand/JCVD/README.md

 Once the fence is created, you'll have to add it to the StorableFenceManager.
 This action will also add it, as soon as possible, to the Play Services through the Awareness API.

-Before calling addFence, you should check if you the permission `ACCESS_FINE_LOCATION` is granted.
+**Before calling addFence with a StorableLocationFence or a META fence containing a StorableLocationFence, you should check if you the permission `ACCESS_FINE_LOCATION` is granted.**

 ```
-addedOnGoing = mGeofenceManager.addFence(uniqueId, resultFence, additionalData, receiverClassName());
+mGeofenceManager.addFence(uniqueId, resultFence, additionalData, receiverClassName);
 ```

 *receiverClassName* is the name of the class that will be called when the fence is triggered by Android.
 It should inherits from IntentService.<br/>
 *additionalData* is an HashMap<String, Object> which provides additional data.
 The values should be of the following types: String, Long, Integer, Double or Boolean.

-*addedOnGoing* is the immediate result of the call.
-It is true if add has been asked, false otherwise.

-After this call, if *addedOnGoing* is true, the *fenceAddStatus* callback will be called to inform you about the status of the Fence.
+After this call, the *fenceAddStatus* callback will be called to inform you about the status of the Fence.

 ## Run the example